AIExpertise

 AI projects usually fail in boring ways long before they fail in exotic sci-fi ways.
 Teams skip source preparation, so retrieval is bad and everyone blames the model.
 They wire agents directly into tools with vague permissions, then act surprised when something enthusiastic and unqualified starts improvising.
 They optimize for demo smoothness instead of operational truth, so nobody can answer basic questions about latency, spend, grounding quality, escalation rate, or regression risk.

-Another common pitfall is category confusion.
+Another common failure mode is category confusion.
 A company wants AI automation but actually needs systems integration and workflow redesign.
 Or it wants "agentic AI" when a deterministic service plus ranked retrieval would be faster, cheaper, and less possessed.
 We prefer architectures that earn complexity rather than cosplay it.

 Architecture